Steve Scalise: Congressional baseball shooting

-On June 14, 2017, at 7:09 am EDT, Scalise and three other people were shot and wounded by James Hodgkinson, an extremist with a record of domestic violence, who opened fire with a rifle during a baseball practice of the Republican team for the annual Congressional Baseball Game.
+On June 14, 2017, at 7:09 am EDT, Scalise and three other people were shot and wounded by James Hodgkinson, a left-wing extremist with a record of domestic violence, who opened fire with a rifle during a baseball practice of the Republican team for the annual Congressional Baseball Game.
 The practice was taking place at the Eugene Simpson Baseball Fields in the Del Ray neighborhood of Alexandria, Virginia.
 Scalise, the only member of Congress to be hit, was shot in the hip.
 Representative Mo Brooks, who was also at the practice, witnessed the attack and said he saw someone with a rifle behind the third base dugout.
 Brooks then heard Scalise scream from second base.
 Scalise crawled into right field, bleeding.
 Senator Jeff Flake and Representative Brad Wenstrup, a former podiatrist, ran to assist Scalise after Hodgkinson was shot.
 Senator Rand Paul, also a witness, said he heard "as many as 50 shots".

 Initially conscious, Scalise went into shock while being taken to MedStar Washington Hospital Center in critical condition, where he underwent immediate surgery.
 He was hit by a single rifle bullet that "travelled across his pelvis, fracturing bones, injuring internal organs, and causing severe bleeding".
 Dr. Jack Sava at the MedStar Washington Hospital Center said that "when he arrived, he was in critical condition with an imminent risk of death".
 By June 16, although still in critical condition, Sava said, "We have controlled internal bleeding and his vital signs have stabilized."
 On June 17, it was announced that his condition had improved to "serious" and he was responsive enough to talk with his family.
 On June 21, the hospital issued a press release stating: "Congressman Steve Scalise continues to make good progress.
 He is now listed in fair condition and is beginning an extended period of healing and rehabilitation."